Back to News Page

 Now, what is ROI?

-This simply means the return on investment.
-Cap Rates, NOI, and value all indicate your return on investment.
 It’s quite obvious that the higher the income and the value, the better the investment.
 But inversely, a lower Cap Rate actually means a higher value and higher NOI.

 What drives Cap Rates up and down?

-The cost of debt is a major factor because investors often use various amounts of leverage to acquire properties.
-When interest rates are high, Cap Rates often rise as a result.
-Also, the strength of a property location can drive Cap Rates lower and values higher because more investors are competing to acquire properties in that space.
-Their stability as an investment type commands a higher value.
 In addition, sometimes Cap Rates in specific asset classes—multifamily or industrial, for example—are lower than other asset classes.
 This is determined by the market and typically indicates both the scarcity of product available and competition for this asset class as an investment.

-At Ashcroft Capital, we are continually tracking Cap Rates and projecting ROI for our investors based on current market conditions.
-Interest rates and Cap Rates have risen and are projected to drop significantly in the coming year.
-This indicates potential value creation for our investors.
 We are also investing in value-add properties and driving additional NOI growth through improvements.
 These improvements to the property and submarket also increase the ROI to the investor.

 If you are interested in reviewing our current offering, please visit https://info.ashcroftcapital.com/fund, or schedule a call with our Investor Relations Team at investorrelations@ashcroftcapital.com.
 We look forward to the opportunity to work with you and align our investment interests.